juliomeza/Credit_Risk_Analysis/README.md

 # Results
 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.

-- NAIVE RANDOM OVERSAMPLING
+1. NAIVE RANDOM OVERSAMPLING

-The classifier is correct only 65% of the time, which is not a good prediction, but is not the worst neither.
+...The classifier is correct only 65% of the time, which is not a good prediction, but is not the worst neither.

-This model only predicts 'High Risk' credits with a precision of 1% and a recall of 72%.
+...This model only predicts 'High Risk' credits with a precision of 1% and a recall of 72%.
 Combining both numbers, this is not a good model.

 <img src='https://github.com/juliomeza/Credit_Risk_Analysis/blob/main/screenshots/1-NaiveRandomOversampling.png'>